 This is an excellent use of those large zucchinis that end up growing in your garden at the end of the summer.

-Spread about 1 cup of the sauce on the bottom of a 9" x 12" baking pan.
-Top with 4 lasagna noodles, slightly overlapping the sides.
-Top with 1/3 of the ricotta cheese by dropping small spoonfuls over the noodles, you do not have to spread it out, it will spread as it bakes.
-Top the ricotta with the zucchini ribbons, 1/2 cup of mozzarella cheese and a sprinkle of Parmesan and basil.
-Make another layer with the marinara, 4 more lasagna noodles, the peppers, 1/2 cup mozzarella and a sprinkle of Parmesan cheese and basil.
-Finish with the marinara, remaining noodles, the remaining ricotta, the tomato slices, Parmesan cheese and 1 cup mozzarella and remaining basil.
+- Spread about 1 cup of the marinara on the bottom of a baking dish.
+Top with 4 lasagna noodles, overlapping a bit.
+Add the ricotta cheese by dropping small spoonfuls over the noodles, you do not have to spread it out, it will spread as it bakes.
+Top the ricotta with the zucchini ribbons, ½ cup of mozzarella cheese and a sprinkle of Parmesan and basil.
+Make another layer with the marinara, 4 more lasagna noodles, the peppers, ½ cup mozzarella, and a sprinkle of Parmesan cheese and basil.
+Finish with the marinara, remaining noodles, the remaining ricotta, the tomato slices, Parmesan cheese, and 1 cup mozzarella and remaining basil.